bodik/rwm/README.md

 * ??? check completeness of the current state of the bucket
 * unlike in other backup solutions, attacker with credentials can restore old data from the repository/bucket, this should be discussed (howto threat modeling ?)
+* rgw leaks objects on tests

+* rwm drop _cmd from methods which are not other commands wrapper
+* fix microceph start on node reboot
+* drop rclone use-cases

 ## Usage